-- Fat consists of about 50% water
+- Fat consists of about 50 percent water.

-Fluid (liquid) rich in nutrients, vitamins and oxygen continuously passes from tiny blood vessels (capillaries) into surrounding tissues - this fluid is known as interstitial fluid.
+Fluid rich in nutrients, vitamins, and oxygen continuously passes from tiny blood vessels (capillaries) into surrounding tissues - this fluid is known as interstitial fluid.

-Water retention may occur if pressure inside the capillaries changes.
-Water (fluid) retention is also possible if something occurs that makes the capillary walls too leaky.
-If something goes wrong with capillary pressure or capillary wall permeability (wall becomes too leaky), excess liquid (fluid) will be released into the tissue spaces between cells.
+Water retention is also possible if something occurs that makes the capillary walls too leaky.
+If something goes wrong with pressure or the wall becomes too leaky, excess liquid will be released into the spaces between cells.

 The lymphatic system

 Congestive heart failure can eventually cause breathing problems, as well as excessive stress on the heart.
 The patient will probably be prescribed diuretics.
-A diuretic is anything that promotes the formation of urine by the kidney - in other words, anything which helps the body shed water.
+A diuretic is anything that promotes the formation of urine by the kidney - in other words, anything that helps the body shed water.

-The weight of the uterus on the major veins of the pelvis can cause a buildup of fluid in the body during pregnancy.
-In most cases it is nothing to worry about and generally resolves after the baby is born.
+The weight of the uterus on the major veins of the pelvis can cause a build-up of fluid in the body during pregnancy.
+In most cases, it is nothing to worry about and generally resolves after the baby is born.

-Physical activity (exercise) helps the leg veins return blood to the heart (against gravity).
-If the blood does not travel fast enough it will begin to accumulate in the legs, resulting in higher pressure in the capillaries.
+Exercise helps the leg veins return blood to the heart.
+If the blood does not travel fast enough, it will begin to accumulate in the legs, resulting in higher pressure in the capillaries.
 Fluid will leave the capillaries at a higher rate because of the higher pressure.

-Exercise is also needed to stimulate the lymphatic system to fulfill its function of regulating overflow - bringing fluids back into the bloodstream at rates which may regulate body water levels.
+Exercise is necessary to stimulate the lymphatic system to carry out its function of regulating overflow - bringing fluids back into the bloodstream at rates that may regulate body water levels.
 Very long periods of physical inactivity, such as a long-haul flight, increase the risk of water retention.